dashalichman01/CypresssTests/README.md

 ### Configuration

--Cypress configuration is stored in cypress.congig.ts, tsconfig.json files.
+-  configuration is stored in cypress.congig.ts, tsconfig.json files.
--Test scripts are located in the cypress/integration directory.
+- Test scripts are located in the cypress/integration directory.
--Environment variables are stored in .env file.
+- Environment variables are stored in .env file.